What you need to know about Xi Jinping's trip to Europe - ExBulletin

 Ahead of Xi's visit, Chinese diplomats expressed hope that ties between France and China would be at the forefront of China's relations with the West.

-Ursula von der Leyen, the president of the European Commission, the executive branch of the EU, Monday join talks with Mr Xi and Mr Macron in Paris.
+Ursula von der Leyen, the president of the European Commission, the EU's executive branch, joined the negotiations Monday with Mr. Xi and Mr. Macron in Paris.

 This year is also symbolic for China and the three countries.